KarMiles/kingdom-for-a-word/README.md

 # Plane 5 Surface

 ## Design choices
-The intention behind building the sensory design for the site is focusing on a light-harted approach to playing with words.
+The intention behind building the sensory design for the site is focusing on a light-hearted approach to playing with words.
 Graphic design draws on historic letters and vintage paper.
-This design is in line with the name of the game "Kingdom for the Word!" losely based on the words in Shakespeare's play "Richard III".
+This design is in line with the name of the game "Kingdom for the Word!" loosely based on the words in Shakespeare's play "Richard III".

 ## Colour
 Colour palette applied in the site is inspired by the looks of vintage paper and hand-written and gothic letters.